Skip to content

 Policies and Procedures

-Oxbury has polices in place to prevent modern slavery and human trafficking.
+Oxbury has polices in place to prevent modern slavery and human trafficking which are regularly reviewed to ensure they remain fit for purpose.
 The Anti-Slavery and Human Trafficking Policy sets out the banks zero tolerance approach to modern slavery.
-The Whistleblowing Policy and Employee Handbook promote a culture of openness and transparency where employees can feel comfortable in raising any concerns they may have safely.
+The Employee Handbook and Whistleblowing Policy promote a culture of openness and transparency where employees can feel comfortable in raising any concerns they may have, safely.
+The Responsible Impact Policy was updated during 2026 and sets out a holistic approach to managing all of our activities responsibly, in ways that aim to amplify positive outcomes and minimise negative impacts.

 Our Supply Chains

-We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains.
-We expect the same high standards from all of our contractors, suppliers, customers and other business partners, the majority of whom are based in the UK or in countries recognised as posing a low risk of modern slavery.
-We expect that our suppliers will hold their own suppliers to the same high standards.
+We are committed to ensuring transparency within our own business and a zero tolerance approach to modern slavery throughout our supply chains.
+We expect the same high standards from our contractors, suppliers, customers and business partners, the majority of whom are based in the UK or in countries recognised as posing a low risk of modern slavery.
+We consider our supply chain to be low risk, mainly consisting of software related services procured from high quality and ethical providers with values aligned to our values.
+We expect our suppliers to uphold the same standards of responsibility, integrity, and compliance.

 Due Diligence and Risk Management